 Who regulates solid waste facilities?

-As directed by RCW 70.95.060, we adopt standards for solid waste facilities, while local jurisdictional health departments (county, regional, or local health departments or districts) have primary oversight of solid waste facilities and issue permits and enforce the standards.
-Under RCW 70.95.160, health departments must adopt regulations that are at least as stringent as state standards, or may adopt more stringent standards.
+As directed by Chapter 70A.205.025 RCW, we adopt standards for solid waste facilities, while local jurisdictional health departments (county, regional, or local health departments or districts) have primary oversight of solid waste facilities and issue permits and enforce the standards.
+Under Chapter 70A.205.100 RCW, health departments must adopt regulations that are at least as stringent as state standards, or may adopt more stringent standards.
 Because of this, it is important for any person or business planning to manage solid waste to first contact the health department where the facility is located to discuss local permit application standards and fees.

 An applicant can obtain a permit application from its local health department for the county where the facility will be located.
 You can find procedures for applying for a solid waste facility permit in WAC 173-350-710 (except for municipal solid waste landfills).
 Use the permit application form created by Ecology found on the solid waste facility forms page.